RJGrunau/VueDemo/README.md

 This project is bootstrapped with Nuxt Js, a Vue Js framework that gives us a lot of fun things like built in routing and vuex store.

-You can find a working version of this demo here: [https://app.netlify.com/sites/suspicious-perlman-992b66/overview], Paul Holly Photographer
+You can find a working version of this demo here: (https://app.netlify.com/sites/suspicious-perlman-992b66/overview)[Paul Holly Photographer]

 ## Getting Started